Call 918 582 1313 for a free consultation.

 To properly evaluate the calculation of risk, a lawyer must not only know the legal system well and be able to estimate the chances of receiving different outcomes, but a lawyer must know his client and their personal situation.
 It is the lawyer's duty to present an evaluation of the case to the client and to discuss with the client the calculation of risk the client faces.
 Ultimately, it is up to the client to decide whether they want to proceed with trial or to plea the case.

 Often times minimum sentences effect the calculation of risks.
-For example let’s say that my client faces a first degree murder charge and the state has a very strong case against my client and lets say my client has less than a 10% chance of winning the case at a trial.
-However, the minimum sentence my client will receive if convicted is a life sentence, which means he would be required to serve thirty-eight years and four months (38 &1/3) before becoming eligible for parole.
+For example let's say that my client faces a first degree murder charge and the state has a very strong case against my client and lets say my client has less than a 10% chance of winning the case at a trial.
+However, the minimum sentence my client will receive if convicted is a life sentence, which means he would be required to serve thirty-eight years and four months (38 and 1/3) before becoming eligible for parole.
 If my client is in their fifties (50s), and the prosecutor is not willing to offer an acceptable plea, than they are almost certainly going to want to take the their chances at trial.

 However, a client in their twenties (20s) they may make a different decision, especially if that client faced multiple charges that would likely run consecutive if they were convicted at trial, or if we were concerned the client may receive a sentence of life without the possibility of parole.